ajrosen/icalPal/README.md

 Instead of trying to understand and extend the existing code, I chose to start anew using my language of choice: Ruby.
 Using Ruby meant there is *much* less code; about 1,600 lines vs. 7,000.
-It also means icalPal is multi-platform.
+It also means icalpal is multi-platform.

 I won't pretend to understand **why** you would want to run this on Linux or Windows.
-But since icalPal is written in Ruby and gets its data directly from the Calendar and Reminders database files instead of an API, you *can*.
+But since icalpal is written in Ruby and gets its data directly from the Calendar and Reminders database files instead of an API, you *can*.